 GALLBLADDER REMOVAL AND POST-OP SURGICAL STAY

-Your doctor may insert one or more drains into the incision to allow drainage of fluids or pus.
+After the surgery, your doctor may insert one or more drains into the incision to allow drainage of fluids or pus.
 They will likely remove the drains after a couple of days.

 In comparison, a laparoscopic procedure is much less invasive.
 The surgeon makes four small incisions in the abdomen instead of one long cut.
-Then, the surgeon uses a small video camera to visualize the gallbladder during the procedure.
-This less invasive approach often equals no hospital stay for most patients—meaning you can recover at home.
+Then, the surgeon feeds a small video camera through one of the incisions, allowing the surgeon to view the interior of the abdomen on a monitor.
+Special surgical instruments are then inserted through the other incisions to carefully remove the gallbladder.

 Depending on your health insurance, laparoscopic gallbladder surgery can cost more than open surgery.
 The best way to determine the cost of the procedure is to consult your surgeon and discuss the best options.